-‘The Masked Singer UK’ Spoilers: Could Harlequin Be This BRIT Award Winner?
+'The Masked Singer UK' Spoilers: Could Harlequin Be This BRIT Award Winner?

 In 2001, her "Out of Reach" single was a part of the Bridget Jones's Diary soundtrack, which relates to the "breaking news" clue as Renée Zellweger's character as Jones was a reporter.

-Harlequin currently remains in the competition meaning viewers will have to keep watching to find out if Gabrielle is really underneath the mask.
+Harlequin currently remains in the competition, meaning viewers will have to keep watching to find out if Gabrielle is really underneath the mask.

-This week, Seahorse was the second contestant to be eliminated and was revealed to be Spice Girl Mel B. As previously reported by The Inquisitr, the “Who Do You Think You Are” chart-topper explained she took part in the show because you get to “not be yourself for a second.”
-She didn’t tell her band members about performing as Seahorse and joked that they will be annoyed.
+This week, Seahorse was the second contestant to be eliminated and was revealed to be Spice Girl Mel B. As reported by The Inquisitr, the "Who Do You Think You Are" chart-topper explained she took part in the show because it was a chance to "not be yourself for a second."
+She didn't tell the rest of the group that she was performing as Seahorse, joking that they will be annoyed once they find out.